MartinZazpe/API-weather/README.md

 # API-weather

-An app that will bring a weather report from a requested location
+Search for a city.
+This Weather app will make api calls and return a 5 day forecast for your search.

 <img width="689" alt="WeatherApiImg" src="https://github.com/MartinZazpe/API-weather/assets/82059357/2ee91b39-41cd-4532-a9e4-8572bd5fb9c7">